hydro404/C-Projects/README.md

 ### 3. String Operations
 -  This set of C programs are used in Data Structures & Algorithm that shows the Operations that can do within a String.

+### 4. Hangman Game
+-  This hangman game in c code is about guessing letters (A-Z) to form the words before the man hangs.

 ## Contributing

 If you'd like to contribute by adding more projects or improving existing ones, feel free to open a pull request.
 Make sure to follow the project structure and coding standards.